zerfoo/zonnx/docs/zonnx.md

 This pathway is simpler as ZMF is more constrained.

 1.  **Loading:** The `.zmf` file will be parsed using `google.golang.org/protobuf`.
-2.  **Operator Mapping:** A reverse mapping will be used:
-    ```go
-    type ZMFConverterFunc func(node *format.Node, builder *ONNXGraphBuilder) error

-    var zmfConverters = map[string]ZMFConverterFunc{
-        "Dense":       convertDense,
-        "RMSNorm":     convertRMSNormToONNX,
-        // ...
-    }
-    ```
-3.  **Graph Construction:** An `ONNXGraphBuilder` utility will be created to simplify the construction of the ONNX graph.
+2.  **Graph Construction:** An `ONNXGraphBuilder` utility will be created to simplify the construction of the ONNX graph.
+3.  **Embedding Conversion:** The `embedding` field from the `zmf.Model` will be converted first into an ONNX `Gather` node and its corresponding weight `initializer`.
-4.  **Node Conversion:** The tool will iterate through the ZMF nodes.
-For each node, the corresponding `ZMFConverterFunc` will be called to create one or more ONNX nodes and add them to the graph builder.
+4.  **Node Conversion:** The tool will iterate through the ZMF nodes in the `graph` field.
+A reverse mapping will be used to create the corresponding ONNX nodes.
 5.  **Parameter Conversion:** The ZMF `parameters` map will be converted into ONNX `initializers`.
 6.  **Serialization:** The final ONNX model will be serialized to the output file.